-One of the most compelling novels of the twentieth century, Beloved by Toni Morrison became a popular choice in classrooms following its publication in 1987.
-The novel follows Sethe, along with her escape to freedom, the murder of her child, and her difficult psychological journey as she copes with her past as a slave.
+One of the most compelling novels of the twentieth century, Beloved by Toni Morrison has been read in classrooms across the country since its publication in 1987.
+The novel follows Sethe's escape to freedom, the murder of her child, and her difficult psychological journey as she copes with her past as a slave.
 As both an historical account of the experiences of slavery and an insightful novel about a supernatural ghost, this text is ideal for upper level high school students and students in AP programs.

 This lesson brings together digital mapping and the Chronicling America newspaperdatabase as part of an inquiry into how and where the women’s suffrage movement took place in the United States.
 Primary source newspaper articles published between 1911-1920 and maps from 1918-1920 are used to prompt student research into how women organized, the type of elections that women could participate in, and the extent to which the 19th Amendment transformed voting rights in the U.S.

 Throughout Lois Lowry’s The Giver, the main character Jonas realizes there are more elements to life than he has been led to believe.
 The Community, a seemingly utopian society with strict rules about everything from behavior to birthday presents, does not include important aspects like color and emotion.
 Jonas also realizes that the Community does not allow books, other than government approved text books.
 As he begins to gain knowledge and memories from the Receiver, Jonas realizes that the utopian society he has been part of might not be so perfect.
 This lesson explores how The Giver addresses issues of personal identity, memory, and the value of reading and education.
 It also explores how this newer read relates to other famous classics in this genre and books that students may have read on their own.